kyma-project/kyma/docs/logging/03-03-configure-logcollector.md

 ---

 ## Storage
 By default, Loki comes with the [promtail](https://github.com/grafana/loki) log collector configuration.
-Additionally, kyma supports other log collector, such as [fluent-bit](https://fluentbit.io/).
+Additionally, Kyma supports other log collectors, such as [Fluent Bit](https://fluentbit.io/) you can easily configure.

 This is an example of Loki configuration using fluent-bit and elesticsearch: